limanwang/limanwang.github.io/index.md

 - Robotic Manipulation
 - Dexterous Hands and Grippers
-- Deformable Object Manipulation
-- Multimodal Large Language Models
-- Generative Artificial Intelligence for Robotics
+- Multimodal AI for Robotics

 ---